srobo/runbook/docs/competition/teams/role-descriptions/reception.md

 You should have the following items present for your duties.
 If you do not, please let the competition event coordinator know as soon as possible.

 * Pens.
-* Competitor booklets to give to teams.
+* Competitor swag bags to give to teams.
 * This documentation.
+* Team Sign-in/out sheet.
-* Sign-in/out sheet.
+* Volunteer Sign-in/out sheet.
 * Boxes to store battery charging kits.
 * Red Lanyards for media consent denials.
+* Copy of the Safeguarding policy